 Ulrich Beck claimed that contemporary society is at the cusp of a transition between “industrial society” and “risk society”.
-Risk society is ‘an inescapable structural condition of advanced industrialization”.
-Modern society has become a risk society in the sense that it is increasingly occupied with debating, preventing and managing risks that it itself has produced.
-The changing nature of society’s relation to production and distribution is related to the environmental impact as a totalizing, globalizing economy based on scientific and technical knowledge becomes more central to social organization and social conflict.
+Risk society, explained Beck, is “an inescapable structural condition of advanced industrialization” and “Modern society has become a risk society in the sense that it is increasingly occupied with debating, preventing and managing risks that it itself has produced.”
+Beck contended that the changing nature of society’s relation to production and distribution is related to the environmental impact as a totalizing, globalizing economy based on scientific and technical knowledge becomes more central to social organization and social conflict.
 Whereas in earlier class-based societies only the proletariat was victimized, in the emerging worldwide risk society all groups – even the rich – are threatened.
-But Beck makes the important point that risk and class positions overlap on national and international scales.
+Beck made the important point stressing that risk and class positions overlap on national and international scales.

 Ulrich Beck’s other numerous and highly influential works have focused on topics like globalization, cosmopolitanism, labour and social inequalities.